-Join Simon Allardice for an in-depth discussion in this video Rule 2: You don't know the problem, part of Foundations of Programming: Code Efficiency.
+Join Simon Allardice for an in-depth discussion in this video Rule 2: You don't know the problem, part of Programming Foundations: Code Efficiency.

 We get to my rule number two of code efficiency.…Assume you don't know what the problem is until you measure…it, you don't know what the problem is until you measure it.…If an application has an issue, slow to start, slow to respond, slow to finish.…If it has a user interface, perhaps, the screen is freezing for a second…or two, animations are jittery or all…sorts of possible issues that could presents itself.…Well, your gut feeling about what is wrong with…it is an astoundingly bad way to approach this.…Sure, your gut may be right from time to time, the law…of numbers would suggests that, but it's a very habit to get into.…

 You would be mistaking the symptom for the problem,…and the same symptom can manifest for very different problems.…A user interface that freezes for a second might be a memory issue…in one case, a threading issue in another, a network issue in another,…an algorithm issue in another.…So we always want to use some kind of objective measurement, some…kind of performance analysis to prove that we understand where the problem lies.…

 Learn to choose the right data types, understand the pitfalls of using high-level languages, and decide where to spend your time.
 Plus, see how the underlying memory management model may have more of an impact than you realize, and what performance issues you can expect working with databases and web services.

 - Identifying problems in the code

 - Using code analysis tools to measure performance

 - Managing memory

 Skill Level Beginner

 Programming Foundations: Refactoring Codewith Simon Allardice1h 44m Intermediate